Women-Owned Business Day

 THE HONORABLE HEATHER SOMERS

-Senator Heather Somers, a resident of Groton, was elected to serve the 18th Senate district in November 2016.
-The 18th district includes Griswold, Groton, North Stonington, Plainfield, Preston, Sterling, Stonington and Voluntown.
+Senator Heather Somers was elected to represent Connecticut’s 18th Senate District in November 2016.
+The district includes the towns of Griswold, Groton, North Stonington, Plainfield, Preston, Sterling, Stonington, and Voluntown.

-A Chief Deputy Senate Republican Leader, Sen. Somers serves as Ranking Memberof the Public Health Committee.
-This panel has cognizance of all programs and matters relating to the Department of Public Health, the Department of Mental Health and Addiction Services, the Department of Developmental Services and the Office of Health Care Access.
-The committee also has jurisdiction on matters relating to emergency medical services, all licensing boards within the Department of Public Health, nursing homes, pure food and drugs, and controlled substances, includingthe treatment of substance abuse.
+A Senior Deputy Senate Republican Leader, Senator Somers serves as Ranking Member of the Public Health Committee, which oversees all programs and matters related to the Department of Public Health, Department of Mental Health and Addiction Services, Department of Developmental Services, and the Office of Health Care Access.
+The committee also has jurisdiction over emergency medical services, licensing boards within the Department of Public Health, nursing homes, pure food and drugs, and controlled substances, including substance abuse treatment.

-Sen. Somers also serves as Ranking Senator on the Executive and Legislative Nominations Committee.
-In addition, Sen. Somers serves as a member of the Appropriations Committee, which formulates the spending portion of the state budget, as well as on the Commerce Committee which has cognizance of all matters relating to the Department of Economic and Community Development.
-She has previously served as Ranking Senator on the Transportation Committee, where she has been a frequent critic of wasteful spending by the Connecticut Port Authority.
+Senator Somers is also the Ranking Member of the Appropriations Committee, responsible for crafting the spending portion of the state budget.
+Additionally, she serves on the Commerce Committee, which oversees the Department of Economic and Community Development.
+She previously served as Ranking Senator on the Transportation Committee, where she was a vocal critic of wasteful spending by the Connecticut Port Authority.

 GILDA BONANNO